DioVoynich/Llama/README.md

 0. Download this app from the Github website to your PC (I am sure you already did).
 1. Plug your phone to your PC by the USB cable.
+2. Unzip the zip file and extract Llama.apk file.
-2. Drag the Apk file from your PC to your Phone.
+3. Drag the Apk file from your PC to your Phone.
-3. You can now use the app.
+4. You can now use the app.
 Enjoy!

 ----- Features -----